andrewamidei/Hackathon-2025/README.md

-HACKATHON PROJECT 2025
+# 🚀 HACKATHON PROJECT 2025

-OUR TECH STACK
+Self help
+The chat support app straight out of your wildest dystopian dreams.

+What is it?
+We decided to create the ultimate tech support app that protects our employees by scrubbing our clients messages and making sure that our employees are safe but this goes both ways! if one of our I serv..
+I meant employees decides that they want to blast out against our customer our AI filtering system will filter there messages so our customer will have the best customer service

+in all seriousness we created and app that filters messages for rude and fowl language and then makes it into a more pleasant message while keeping the original meaning this can me done both ways and we mainly aimed to show off how AI could be used to translate tonality of messages. and with some tinkering even adjust meaning say if we wanted to make a chat app that reverses each message to its opposite meaning.

+## 🛠️ Our Tech Stack
-# Full Stack App with Flutter Frontend & Python Backend
+**Full Stack App with Flutter Frontend & Python Backend**

-This is a full-stack application featuring a Flutter frontend and a Python backend, both containerized using Docker for streamlined development and deployment.
-The project also integrates with Ollama APIs, which support both self-hosted and external service configurations.
+This is a full-stack application featuring a **Flutter frontend** and a **Python backend**, both containerized using Docker for streamlined development and deployment.
+The project also integrates with **Ollama APIs**, which support both self-hosted and external service configurations.

 ---